-The NHS trust in Wales received funds of 22 million pounds, which had been recovered from insurance firms.
+The NHS trust in Wales has received funds of 22 million pounds recovered from insurance firms.
+The NHS Injury Costs Recovery (ICR) scheme aims to recover the cost of NHS treatment where personal injury compensation is paid, for example after a road traffic accident.
 All the money is to be used on the NHS services.
 The Plaid Cymru revealed that the money recovered by the NHS trust in Wales is more than the trusts in Scotland, although Wales is less populated.
 This was possible because of the UK-wide Injury Costs Recovery scheme.

 Chris Franks, the AM of Plaid Cymru for South Wales said that it is good to know that the money spent by the NHS got back to them and their patients.